Garry O'Connor: Coaching career

 On 28 October 2015, O'Connor was appointed as Selkirk caretaker manager following the sacking of Steve Forrest, a role he continued until the appointment of Ian Fergus.

 Personal life

 In August 2020, a documentary entitled "Playing the Game- Garry O'Connor" aired on BBC Scotland.
 The programme charted O'Connor's career and explored his troubles with substance abuse, mental health issues and early retirement from football.
-Whilst being interviewed for the programme, O’Connor revealed that he had considered suicide towards the end of his playing career, citing the love of his family and his responsibility towards his three children as motivation for seeking help through mental health counselling.
+Whilst being interviewed for the programme, O'Connor revealed that he had considered suicide towards the end of his playing career, citing the love of his family and his responsibility towards his three children as motivation for seeking help through mental health counselling.
 O'Connor lost the fortune he made as a footballer, and had to move out of his mansion and into a council house.

 His son Josh is also a footballer, who plays in the same position.
-Josh signed a first professional contract with Hibernian in January 2021 and made his first team debut in March 2022.
+Josh signed a first professional contract with Hibernian in January 2021, made his first team debut in March 2022, and as of July 2025 is at Elgin City.